PostgREST/postgrest/install.rst

 Use the `connection URI <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45347>`_ to specify the user, password, host, and port.
 Do not provide the database in the connection URI.
 The Postgres role you are using to connect must be capable of creating new databases.

-The `database_name` is the name of the database that `stack test` will connect to.
+The :code:`database_name` is the name of the database that :code:`stack test` will connect to.
 If the database of the same name already exists on the server, the script will first drop it and then re-create it.

-Optionally, specify the database user `stack test` will use.
+Optionally, specify the database user :code:`stack test` will use.
 The user will be given necessary permissions to reset the database after every test run.

-If the user is not specified, the script will generate the role name `postgrest_test_` suffixed by the chosen database name, and will generate a random password for it.
+If the user is not specified, the script will generate the role name :code:`postgrest_test_` suffixed by the chosen database name, and will generate a random password for it.

 Optionally, if specifying an existing user to be used for the test connection, one can specify the password the user has.

-The script will return the db uri to use in the tests--this uri corresponds to the `db-uri` parameter in the configuration file that one would use in production.
+The script will return the db uri to use in the tests--this uri corresponds to the :code:`db-uri` parameter in the configuration file that one would use in production.

 Generating the user and the password allows one to create the database and run the tests against any postgres server without any modifications to the server.
 (Such as allowing accounts without a passoword or setting up trust authentication, or requiring the server to be on the same localhost the tests are run from).

 Running the Tests
 ~~~~~~~~~~~~~~~~~

-To run the tests, one must supply the database uri in the environment variable `POSTGREST_TEST_CONNECTION`.
+To run the tests, one must supply the database uri in the environment variable :code:`POSTGREST_TEST_CONNECTION`.

 Typically, one would create the database and run the test in the same command line, using the `postgres` superuser: